eaprelsky/infodynamics/book/05_03_optimizing_retention.md

 As D'Eon explained: "The medical school curriculum is not designed for long-term retention: we should stop being alarmed when our learners forget."

-## The Information Physics of Memory Engineering
+## The Information Dynamics of Memory Engineering

 D'Eon's research reveals that traditional medical education creates **cognitive capacitance overload**—too much information stored inefficiently, leading to rapid discharge and knowledge loss.